albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 ### Why is there a big push in favour of composition over inheritance?

-When a class, say `Child`, inherits from another class, say `Parent`, the subclass will inherit all methods that the parent class has.
+When a class inherits from another class, the subclass will inherit all methods that the parent class has.
 Consider the [stack data structure](https://en.wikibooks.org/wiki/Data_Structures/Stacks_and_Queues#Stacks) shown next.

 ![Stack Data Structure](assets/images/Stack%20Data%20Structure.png)

 A stack is a data structure that follows the [Last-In-First-Out](https://en.wikipedia.org/wiki/FIFO_and_LIFO_accounting#LIFO) rule.
-A stack is similar to a stack of dishes (or plates).
+A stack data structure, similar to a stack of dishes (or plates).
 We can put dishes to the top of the stack, we can only task dishes from the top and we cannot see below the top dish.

 ![Stack of plates](assets/images/Stack%20of%20plates.png)

-We can interact with a stack using any of the three functionalities.
+We can interact with a stack using any of the following three functionalities.

 1. **push** where an item is added to the top of the stack
 1. **pop** where the last added item is removed from the stack and returned to the caller
 1. **peek** (also referred to *top*) where we can view what's on the top of the stack without removing it

 We can create a stack data structure by extending another collection class, such as the [`Vector`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Vector.html) class.
 That's what the Java API did in the past with the [`Stack`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Stack.html) class.
-The `Stack` class automatically inherited all methods defines by the `Vector` class, which is incorrect.
-A stack data structure only provides three methods and definitely should not break the Last-In-First-Out rule.
+The `Stack` class inherits all methods defines by the `Vector` class, **which is incorrect**.
+A stack data structure **MUST** only provides three methods and definitely **MUST not** break the Last-In-First-Out rule.

 Consider the following example.